 One of the best ways to learn about Creative Commons is to watch one of our videos.

-ccAustralia has created two animations for QUT Smart Train, the Queensland University of Technology‘s outreach project.
-Both animations star the fabulous Mayer and Bettle, ccAustralia’s favourite advocates, with the second featuring a cameo by newcomer Flik.
-They aim to provide a fun and accessible explanation of Creative Commons.
-Watch them below, or for more information, go to their dedicated pages:
+ccAustralia has created two animations featuring Mayer and Bettle, with the second featuring a cameo appearance by Flik.
+They aim to provide a fun and accessible explanation of the Creative Commons licences.

-Focuses on the basics of what Creative Commons is and how it works
+Focuses on the basics of what the Creative Commons licences are and how they work.

-Sequel to the original Mayer and Bettle video, this video provides a bit more detail about using the CC licences for your own work
+This sequel to the original Mayer and Bettle video, provides some further information about how to use the Creative Commons licences on your own work.

 A high-level overview of the goals of Creative Commons and how we are “saving the world from failed sharing.”
 Created by Jesse Dylan, director of the “Yes We Can” video.